pippinsplugins/Comments-Not-Replied-To/README.txt

 Simply put, "Comments Not Replied To" introduces a new area in the administrative dashboard that allows you to see what comments to which you - as the site author - have not yet replied.

 == Installation ==

 = In The WordPress Dashboard =

-1. Navigate to the 'Add New' plugin dashboard
-2. Select `Comments-Not-Replied-To.zip` from your computer
-3. Upload
-4. Activate the plugin in the WordPress Plugin Dashboard

-= In The WordPress Dashboard =